Go Back

 “The west-to-east rotation of the Earth causes all points on Earth (except the poles themselves) to move eastward with some velocity,” NASA said.

-This eastward velocity is greatest at the equator with the Earth rotating at a speed of roughly 1,040 mph.
-This rotational speed decreases as objects move closer to the poles, reaching zero for objects directly over one of the poles.
+This eastward velocity is greatest at the equator, with the Earth rotating at a speed of roughly 1,040 mph, and decreases as you travel away from the equator, eventually reaching zero directly over one of the poles.

 NASA takes advantage of Earth’s natural rotation by launching toward the east from Cape Canaveral.

-The speed at which the Earth rotates at Cape Canaveral is roughly 914 mph, helping to give rockets some extra speed to reach their destination.
+The speed of Earth's rotation at Cape Canaveral is roughly 914 mph, helping rockets gain extra speed to reach their destination.

-The extra speed from Earth’s rotation is one of the reasons why the European Space Agency (ESA) launches its rockets from the French Guiana, which is located close to the equator.
+The extra speed from Earth’s rotation is one of the reasons why the European Space Agency (ESA) launches its rockets from French Guiana, which is located close to the equator, rather than from mainland Europe.

 Report a Typo